 The Company has an established IRRBB risk governance framework.
-The Board exercise oversight and approves the Company's IRRBB management framework, strategies as well as ensures the interest risk is in line with the risk appetite.
-The Board level Risk Committee ("RC") oversee the Company's interest rate risk management, set the strategy and policy for managing interest rate risk.
-RC assists the Board in overseeing the practices of IRRBB management framework, reviewing the procedures and major policies.
+The Board exercise oversight and approves the Company's IRRBB management framework, strategies as well as ensures the interest rate risk is in line with the risk appetite.
+The Board level Risk Management Committee ("RMC") oversee the Company's interest rate risk management department, set the strategy and policy for managing interest rate risk.
+RMC assists the Board in overseeing the practices of IRRBB management framework, reviewing the procedures and major policies.